-In this article we explain the features of Retina screens (along with their more advanced Retina HD and Super Retina HD cousins), list the Apple products which have them, and try to give an idea of whether these screens are worth the premium you pay for them.
+Here we'll tell you what you need to know about each type of Retina screen, list the Apple products which have them, and try to give an idea of whether these screens are worth the premium you pay for them.

 Basic Retina screens

 The first and most important criterion is pixel density: the statistic that generally gives the best idea of a screen's sharpness.

 When Steve Jobs launched the iPhone 4, and with it the first Retina display, he described it as having a screen with so many pixels packed so closely together (it was rated as 326ppi - pixels per inch) that they were imperceptible to the human eye at a distance of 12 inches.
 You wouldn't see individual pixels: you'd just see the image those pixels created.